carlopacioni/vortexRdata/cran-comments.md

     This will provide working examples of accessing every data object (e.g. `help("pac.clas.lookup")`) and every directory of raw data (e.g. `help("pacioni")`).

-    Furthermore, our main package `vortexR` provides advanced examples by parsing raw data provided by `vortexRdata` and analysing the parsed data.
+    Furthermore, the README provides examples of how our main package `vortexR` parses raw data provided by `vortexRdata` and analyses the parsed data.

+    Lastly, the `vortexR` vignette provides a detailed, in-depth walkthrough of possible actions on Vortex output such as the examples provided through `vortexRdata`.

+* Refactored documentation, added DOIs to all citations.
 * Version bumped to 1.0.2 and resubmitted to CRAN.

 ## Downstream dependencies